mgutz/logxi/README.md

 # logxi

-log XI (eleven) is a structured [12 factor app](http://12factor.net/logs) logger built for performance and happy development.
+log XI is a structured [12-factor app](http://12factor.net/logs) logger built for speed and happy development.

-TL;DR

-*   Structured with key-value pairs
+*   Simpler.
+Sane no-configuration defaults out of the box.
-*   Faster and less allocations than logrus and log15
+*   Faster.
+See benchmarks vs logrus and log15.
+*   Structured.
+Key-value pairs are enforced.
+Logs JSON in production.
-*   Loggers and their level are configurable via environment variables
+*   Configurable.
+Enable/disalbe Loggers and levels via env vars.
-*   JSON formatter or very efficient key-value text formatter for production
-*   Happy, colorful, developer friendly logger in terminal.
-Warnings and errors are emphasized with their call stack.
+*   Friendlier.
+Happy, colorful and developer friendly logger in terminal.
-*   Defines a simple interface for logging
-*   Colored logging works on Windows
-*   Loggers are named
+*   Helpul.
+Traces, warnings and errors are emphasized with file, line number and callstack.
-*   Has level guards to avoid cost of passing arguments
+*   Efficient.
+Has level guards to avoid cost of building complex arguments.

 ### Installation